 If you just sing wildly out of tune, the benefit of using the pitch correction software is lost.
 You can try it for yourself some time to see what I mean.

-With all that said, there is software available that allows you to change the pitch of notes altogether without affecting the human quality, including Melodyne, which you can read more about here.
+With all that said, there is software available that allows you to change the pitch of notes altogether without affecting the human quality, including Melodyne, which I’ve written about at length before.

 How To Use Auto-Tune Like Travis Scott